 Make the Cake Batter

-In a large mixing bowl, or the bowl of your stand mixer, combine the dry ingredients including: all-purpose flour, baking powder, baking soda and salt.
-Use your spoon to give them a quick stir, just enough so that the baking powder, baking soda and salt are distributed throughout the flour.
+- Combine dry ingredients.
+In a large mixing bowl, or the bowl of your stand mixer, combine the dry ingredients including: 1 ¼ cups all-purpose flour, 1 teaspoon baking powder, ¼ teaspoon baking soda, and a pinch of salt.
+Use your spoon to give them a quick stir, just enough so that the baking powder, baking soda, and salt are distributed throughout the flour.

-Add the coconut oil, runny honey ( heated slightly if needed ), granulated sugar, light brown sugar, egg, vanilla extract and orange juice. *Orange juice is my personal preference, strong brewed coffee or tea can also be used as a substitution or in combination with the orange juice.
-I also zested an orange and used fresh squeezed orange juice as the flavor is better ( in my opinion ) than concentrated orange juice.
+- Add wet ingredients.
+Add ⅓ cup coconut oil, ⅓ cup honey (heated slightly if needed), ½ cup granulated sugar, 3 tablespoons light brown sugar, 1 large egg, 1 teaspoon vanilla extract, and ½ cup of orange juice. *Orange juice is my personal preference, strong brewed coffee or tea can also be used as a substitution or in combination with orange juice.
+I also zested an orange and used fresh-squeezed orange juice as the flavor is better (in my opinion) than concentrated orange juice.

+- Portion into muffin tin.
 Divide the dough into 12 cupcake liners or muffin pan cavities.
-I use a cookie dough scoop, or ice cream scooper, that has the thumb lever or press.
+I use a cookie dough scoop, or ice cream scooper that has the thumb lever or press.
 Typically with the scoop ⅔ full, it will fill my muffin pans half way full.

 Bake the Honey Cakes

-Bake in your preheated oven at 350ºF ( 175ºC ) for 15 - 18 minutes, or until a toothpick inserted in the cake centers comes out clean.
+- Bake.
+Transfer the muffin trays to the middle of the center rack in your preheated oven and bake at 350ºF (175ºC) for 15-18 minutes, or until a toothpick inserted in the cake centers comes out clean.
 Remove the baked honey cakes from the oven and transfer the pan to a wire cooling rack.